tohenk/node-dpfb/README.md

 FP BRIDGE is a socket.io server while the BROWSER is a client.
 Normally it is listening at port `7879`.
 FP BRIDGE accepts commands described below.

-* `required-features`, it will return the numbers of fingerprints needed for enrollment.
+* `fp-required-features`, it will return the numbers of fingerprints needed for enrollment.
-* `set-options`, set the options, pass an options object with:
+* `fp-set-options`, set the options, pass an options object with:

   * `enrollWithSamples` to include fingerprint samples when enrolling.

-* `acquire`, start fingerprint acquisition for identification.
+* `fp-acquire`, start fingerprint acquisition for identification.

   Listen for the following events when capturing:
-  * `acquire-status` which contains the capture status.
+  * `fp-acquire-status` which contains the capture status.
-  * `acquire-complete` which contains the fingerprint data.
+  * `fp-acquire-complete` which contains the fingerprint data.

-* `enroll`, start fingerprint enrollment.
+* `fp-enroll`, start fingerprint enrollment.

   Listen for the following events when enrolling:
-  * `enroll-status` which contains the capture status.
+  * `fp-enroll-status` which contains the capture status.
-  * `enroll-complete` which contains the fingerprint data.
+  * `fp-enroll-complete` which contains the fingerprint data.
-  * `enroll-finished` which contains the zipped fingerprint datas.
+  * `fp-enroll-finished` which contains the zipped fingerprint datas.

-* `stop`, stop fingerprint acquisition or enrollment.
+* `fp-stop`, stop fingerprint acquisition or enrollment.

 ## Usage